How to Get Charges Dismissed at Preliminary Examination

 Know Your Rights

-When a defendant is charged with a felony, he or she will first be ordered to appear at the district court in the area where the crime allegedly took place for a probable cause conference.
-At this level, the prosecution must show, based on a preponderance of the evidence, that there is sufficient evidence that a finder of fact could find the defendant guilty of the felony.
+When a defendant is charged with a felony, they will first be ordered to appear at the district court in the area where the crime allegedly took place for a probable cause conference.
+At this level, the prosecution must show, by a probable cause standard, that there is sufficient evidence that a finder of fact could find the defendant guilty of the felony.
+If the prosecutor fails to meet their burden, the judge will order the dismissal of felony charges.

 You Need a Lawyer Who Won’t Quit

-Recently, a senior criminal defense attorney from Lewis & Dickstein secured a dismissal for a client at his preliminary exam in district court.
-The case involved the possession of a stolen vehicle and the attorney correctly ascertained that the prosecution had failed to prove its case.
-Instead of looking at a felony (and the jail time, fines, court costs, and probation demands that come along with it) the client is currently free from any charges and has maintained his clean record.
+Recently, a senior criminal defense attorney from LEWIS & DICKSTEIN, P.L.L.C. secured a dismissal of a felony for a client at his preliminary exam in district court.
+The case involved possessing a stolen vehicle, and the attorney correctly ascertained that the prosecution had failed to prove its case.
+Instead of looking at a felony (and the jail time, fines, court costs, and probation demands that come along with it), the client is currently free from any charges and has maintained his clean record.

-THIS is why you hire a firm like LEWIS & DICKSTEIN, P.L.L.C.
-They will look for any and all opportunities to secure a dismissal at the earliest opportunities, often for reasons you may not have realized exist in your case.
+To have your best chance of getting charges dismissed at a preliminary examination, you should consider hiring a firm like LEWIS & DICKSTEIN, P.L.L.C.
+They will look for all opportunities to secure a dismissal at the earliest opportunity, often for reasons you may not have realized exist in your case.
 If you call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation, we will take the time to talk with you, answer all of your questions, and address each of your concerns.
 We will find a way to help you and possibly find a way to get your charges dismissed.